Frequently Asked Questions

 FHLL wants to make sure that playing baseball is fun for everyone.
 Therefore, we will try and honour one friend request per player in our lower leagues.
 Priority will be given to siblings and then players that have both listed each other as a friend request.
 However, player rankings and team placement processes can take precedence over friend requests, and therefore we can not guarantee all friend requests can be honoured.

 Once registration is closed an evaluation schedule will be made up for Minors, Majors/Nationals and Intermediate/Junior players.
 Players will be informed of their evaluation dates.
 Players are evaluated on hitting, pitching and fielding skills.
-Players are then placed on teams based on their evaluation scores and the requirements of each team.
+Players are then placed on teams based on their evaluation scores and the requirements of each team and the association.

 Evaluations commence once registration is closed and are targeted to be done by early April.

 In the last 5 years our association has grown from approximately 150 players to over 400 but the number of volunteers on our board and across our teams has not changed.
 Unfortunately, this has put tremendous pressure on our limited number of volunteers and they have not been able to keep up with the demands of running a larger organization.
 We came very close to not being able to field teams in some of the divisions due to the lack of coaches and assistants, and some of our fields are starting to fall into disrepair due to a lack of volunteers.
 In order to maintain a high level of play and fun for our players we need to spread the work across everyone who is involved.
 We are asking that everyone participate in the operation of the league through this volunteer commitment and deposit.

 Participants who request a refund before the close of registration (March 15) will receive a full refund (less a $15 administrative fee to cover our registration company fees).
 Participants who request a refund before April 15 will receive a 75% refund.
 Unfortunately we will be unable to provide a refund to participants after this date.